Little Waltham Meadows

 Available also via books and apps – click here for details.

 Mouse over links for pictures; click for detail page.

 A chain of old flood and dry meadows on the east bank of the River Chelmer south of Little Waltham, including a patch of alder carr woodland.
 It was acquired by Essex Wildlife Trust in 1996 with the help of a local appeal and a grant from the Heritage Lottery Fund.

 A range of grassland plants can be found in the meadows, including meadow saxifrage, bee orchid and yellow oat-grass.
 The interconnecting network of old hedgerows contain many ancient pollard or coppice stools of elm, common and midland hawthorn, hazel, willow, alder and oak.

-The meandering River Chelmer has a good range of plants, including water lilies, brooklime and flag iris, and supports water voles.
+The meandering River Chelmer has a good range of plants, including water lilies, brooklime and yellow iris, and supports water voles.
 Emperor dragonfly, common darter, ruddy darter and black-tailed skimmer occur in the summer.
 Kingfishers and, on warm summer evenings, bats hunt for food along the river.

 400m west of the A130 Essex Regiment Way, just south of Little Waltham.
 Access is via Back Lane, Little Waltham: there is a small car at the end of the bridleway.
 The reserve can also by reached from Broomfield from the other end of that bridleway to Croxton's Mill.